icgc-dcc/dcc-docs/docs/cloud/icgc-get.md

 |------------    |------------------------------------           |
 | `--config` `-c`| Destination for new or exisiting config file  |

-## Access
+## Repository Information

 ### Collaboratory and AWS

-These repositories are both accessed through the [ICGC storage client](https://hub.docker.com/r/icgc/icgc-storage-client/), and share their configuration parameters under the `icgc` namespace.
-For both of these repositories provide an UUID for your ICGC access token to the `icgc:  access` parameter.
+These repositories are both accessed through the [ICGC storage client](/cloud/repositories/#icgc-storage-repositories), and share their configuration parameters under the `icgc` namespace.
+For both of these repositories provide an UUID for your ICGC access token to the `icgc.access` parameter.
-You may also specify the transport file from protocol, under `icgc:  transport:  file.from`.
+You may also specify the transport file from protocol, under `icgc.transport.file.from`.
-Further documentation can be found at [here.](http://docs.icgc.org/cloud/guide/) To apply for access to Collaboratory and AWS see [DACO.](https://icgc.org/daco)

 ### EGA

-[EGA](https://ega-archive.org/) access should be provided as your EGA username to `ega:  username` and your EGA password to `ega:  password`.
+[EGA](/cloud/repositories/#ega) access should be provided as your EGA username to `ega.username` and your EGA password to `ega.password`.
 It should be noted that there have been reliability issues experienced should the transport parallel of the EGA client increase beyond 1.
-Further information can be found at [the EGA website](https://www.ebi.ac.uk/ega/about/access)

 ### GDC

-[GDC](https://gdc.nci.nih.gov) access should be provided as the full GDC access token to `gdc:  token`. **Though there are unsecured files present on the GDC data repository, for simplicity purposes a GDC access token is required for all downloads from the GDC.** Further information about access can be found at [the GDC documentation.](https://gdc-docs.nci.nih.gov/Data_Transfer_Tool/Users_Guide/Preparing_for_Data_Download_and_Upload/)
+[GDC](/cloud/repositories/#gdc) access should be provided as the full GDC access token or a path to the token file to `gdc.token`. **Though there are unsecured files present on the GDC data repository, for simplicity purposes a GDC access token is required for all downloads from the GDC.**

-### PCAWG
+### GNOS

-[PCAWG](https://pancancer-token.annailabs.com/) access should be provided as a key to `gnos:   key:   repo:`  where repo is the repository code for the GNOS repository you need to access.
-Support for GNOS repositories can be reached at help@annaisystems.com
+[GNOS](/cloud/repositories/#gnos) access should be provided as a key to `gnos.key.repo:`  where repo is the repository code for the GNOS repository you need to access.

 ### PDC

-[PDC](https://bionimbus-pdc.opensciencedatacloud.org) access should be provided as a key to `pdc:  key` and a secret key to `pdc:  secret`.
+[PDC](/cloud/repositories/#pdc) access should be provided as a key to `pdc.key` and a secret key to `pdc.secret`.
-Support for the PDC can be reached [here.](https://bionimbus-pdc.opensciencedatacloud.org)

 ## Commands